leadlust/COS30045-Data-Visualization-Project/README.md

 # COS30045-Data-Visualization-Project
-Repository of the group project, create specifically for our team.
-Maintained / development / archived by both exllarie._ and jam_donut.
+Repository of the group project, create specifically for our team Duo.